Skip to main content

 Advances in technology mean there is now a growing range of products and services to help those with dementia or other long-term conditions live independently and safely.
 This is also known as assistive technology.

-Telecare systems help to keep you safe.
+Monitoring systems, also known as telecare, can help to keep you safe.
 They include devices, such as:

 • movement sensors – to detect, for instance, when someone has fallen out of bed

-• smoke and fire alarms
+• smoke alarms and carbon monoxide detectors

 Daily living aids